Environmental impact of the chemical industry in Sarnia: Air pollution and disease

 A 2019 study reviewed incidence of acute myeloid leukemia from 1992 to 2010 in industrial Ontario cities and found that parts of Sarnia had an incidence rate three times higher than the national average.

 In April 2024, the Aamjiwnaang council declared a state of emergency due to increased levels of benzene coming from the INEOS Styrolution plant and nearby community members were experiencing headaches and nausea.
 This was an attempt to prepare resources to be available in order to address the high levels of benzene in the area, as band members were already recommended to avoid outdoor recreational areas due to experienced symptoms.

 On May 17, 2024, in response to the state of emergency and elevated benzene levels detected at the INEOS Styrolution fence line and the Aamjiwnaang First Nation, Minister of Environment and Climate Change Steven Guilbeault issued an interim order under the Canadian Environmental Protection Act that would require Sarnia’s petrochemical facilities to implement vapour control measures, “including fully closed vent systems with vapour control on certain storage tanks that store benzene.”
 The order applies to facilities with fence line concentrations of benzene above 29 μg/m3 measured in any of the two-week sampling periods beginning on March 1, 2023, and ending on February 29, 2024.

-On June 11, 2024, INEOS Styrolution announced that it would permanently close its Sarnia facility by June 2026.
+On June 11, 2024, INEOS Styrolution announced that it would permanently close its Sarnia facility, and on December 17, 2025 the closure was completed.